Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

 2. Identify the clicked graphics using `MapView.identifyGraphicsOverlayAsync(graphicsOverlay, pointClicked, tolerance, max results)`.
 3. To select a clicked graphics, iterate through the list of graphics returned by the identification method, and set each graphic's selection property to `true`.
 4. To update graphic's location, create a new `Point` from the user's clicked point, and use `Graphic.setGeometry(point)` to modify the graphic's geometry.
-5. To update a graphic's attribute, get the attributes of the selected graphic and set the `DESCRIPTION` key with the desired string value.
+5. To update a graphic's attribute, get the attributes of the selected graphic and set the `DESCRIPTION` key with the desired string value using `Graphic.getAttributes().put("DESCRIPTION",)`.
-6. To update graphic's symbol simply assign that symbol to the selected graphic using `Graphic.setSymbol(SimpleMarkerSymbol)`
+6. To update graphic's symbol simply assign that symbol to the selected graphic using `Graphic.setSymbol(SimpleMarkerSymbol)`.

 ## Additional information